alimirjamali/personal-qubesos/qubesimgconvertertt/README.md

 thin-border, thick-border** as well as the standard _tint_ which use the label color for their effects.
 Special filters of **untouched, invert, mirror, flip** are also available.
 Screenshot of the effects are at the bottom of this page.
-Real-life use cases are are documented and explained in [qubesappmenustt](/qubesappmenustt) and [window-icon-updater-tt](/window-icon-updater-tt) directories.
+Real-life use cases are documented and explained in [qubesappmenustt](/qubesappmenustt) and [window-icon-updater-tt](/window-icon-updater-tt) directories.